What is Social Policy?

-In addition to coursework, students will participate in one of two one-semester fellowships, of their choice.
-The Washington DC Policy Fellowship or the Baltimore Policy Fellowship.
+In addition to coursework, students will choose one of two one-semester fellowships: the Washington, D.C.
+Policy Fellowship or the Baltimore Policy Fellowship.
 The fellowships will consist of an intensive semester of coursework and an internship.